 By Emily Weaver

 I’ve always loved to write.
 I was that kid in school who rejoiced when the class final was a 10-page paper instead of an exam.
 I also love to read (these two hobbies tend to go hand in hand!).
-I cherish the time I can put aside to get absorbed in a good book, but I’m starting to realize it’s harder to find time as an adult.
+I cherish the time I can put aside to get absorbed in a good book.
+(And now we have seemingly unlimited time as the world is stuck inside!)

 Ann Shoket’s The Big Life really made me put everything aside until I had read every word, twice.
 Her book became my Bible to the magazine world, an industry I so badly wanted a career in (and in which I am working now!).
 I first opened The Big Life on a flight back from Fort Lauderdale where I was visiting family for Thanksgiving.
 I read the first few pages, then closed the book, put my tray table in its upright and locked position and grabbed my notepad (every journalist has one on them at all times, right?), a pen, and highlighter.
 I put my tray table back down and highlighted every sentence, interview, and quote of advice I thought was important.
 By the end of the flight almost every line in the book was yellow.